Find a broadband and TV deal that works for your needs and your budget.

 Most broadband deals come with line rental already included, as that’s usually how the internet connection is delivered to your home.
 Depending on the provider’s broadband, phone and TV bundles, you might start off with the most basic “Pay as you go” plan, or get a bumped-up package (for example, Virgin Media’s bundles may come with weekend or anytime calls).

-You’ll typically be able to add extras to your line rental deal, such as:
+You’ll typically be able to add extras to your phone deal, such as:

 As Virgin Media doesn’t deliver its internet connection via a phone line, you can choose to get a standalone broadband and TV bundle.